 Of late I've been reacquainting myself with El Aguila Real.
-Myself and fellow blogger Dan Finney used to be frequent patrons of El Aguila Real's location at the corner 22nd & University in West Des Moines.
-When that restaurant closed its doors a number of years ago, we fell out of the 'nachos to ease the pain' habit.
+I used to be a frequent patron of El Aguila Real's location at the corner 22nd & University in West Des Moines.
+When that restaurant closed its doors a number of years ago, I fell out of the 'nachos to ease the pain' habit.

-Now visiting El Aguila Real in its relatively new digs in the old Mandarin Chinese space on Beaver, we've both been ordering up our favorites: Chicken Fajita Nachos and Nachos Supreme.
+Now visiting El Aguila Real in its relatively new digs in the old Mandarin Chinese space on Beaver, I and dining companion have both been ordering up our favorites: Chicken Fajita Nachos and Nachos Supreme.
 Nothing special, fancy, or particularly spicy.
 Just plain comfort food, like mashed potatoes and gravy or mac and cheese.

 El Aguila Real's table salsa is fairly decent: loose and tomatoey with enough zest to make it interesting.
 I like to top off my nachos with the table salsa and generous splashes of Tapatío hot sauce, mash it all up with a fork, and dig right in.